Florida deputy shot in head while responding to dispute involving cat; suspect arrested

 “Please keep our deputy's family and our HCSO family in your prayers,” the Highlands County Sheriff’s Office wrote on its social media pages.

-Ables was taken into custody at the scene on several charges including possession of a weapon or ammo by a convicted felon, homicide murder and resisting an officer with violence, a jail listing said.
+Ables was taken into custody at the scene and faces several charges including possession of a weapon or ammo by a convicted felon, attempted first-degree murder without premeditation and resisting an officer with violence, police said.

 Gentry is a 9-year veteran of the force, WFLA reported.